Here’s our guide to corrugated metal fence pros and cons including different types, cost and DIY design ideas.

 Today, there are a variety of profiles for corrugated metal.
 The peaks and valleys across the surface of a corrugated sheet are for added strength.

 Metal sheets are also friendly to the environment.
 Old and battered sheets don’t have to be thrown away.
-These are recycled for other purposes, like building a chicken coup or to use as a roof for dog houses or other kinds of shelters that do not require a fully functional covering.
+These are recycled for other purposes, like building a chicken coup or to use as a roof or walls for dog houses or other kinds of shelters that do not require a fully functional covering.

 Unusable metal sheets are sent to the recycling plant to be melted and made into a brand sheet again.